nvenk/nvenk.github.io/src/html-partials/project-content/puppyharmony.md

 ## Interactive Prototype

-We built an interactive prototype to show the clients how puppyHarmony would work, and to give them an understanding of how users would interact with the app.
+I built an interactive prototype to show the clients how puppyHarmony would work, and to give them an understanding of how users would interact with the app.

 ![Prototype Link](assets/img/projects/puppyharmony/prototype-1.jpg)